aerni/statamic-advanced-seo/README.md

 The `priority` and `change frequency` of each item can be configured in the SEO settings on the respective entry/term.

 ## Permissions
-The addon gives you fine-grained control of your user’s permissions to view and edit the site, collection, and taxonomy defaults.
+The addon gives you fine-grained control of your users’ permissions to view and edit the site, collection, and taxonomy defaults.

 ## Meta Tags & Scripts
 Advanced SEO supports all of the following meta tags and scripts: